spacecloud-io/space-learn/content/Space Cloud/basics/setup.md

 Hit the `Create Project` button.

-Mission Control will ask for setting up a database now:
+Mission Control now asks for setting up a database:

 ![Add Database Screen](/images/screenshots/create-project-add-database-step.png)

 If you already have one, feel free to configure it.
 For now, we'll skip this step since we don't have a database running at this point.

-> **You can destroy the Space Cloud cluster along with all the deployments by running the `./space-cli destroy` command.**
+> **You can destroy the Space Cloud cluster along with all the deployments by running the `space-cli destroy` command.**

 ## Next Steps

 Great!
-We successfully set up a Space Cloud on Docker and created our first project with it.
+We have successfully set up a Space Cloud on Docker and created our first project with it.

 Continue to the next guide to add a database to our newly created project and perform some queries on it.